JoeWirtley/Generics-in-NET-presentation/src/Generics/Basic/Readme.md

+﻿#Basic Examples

-﻿The files in this folder represent the basic examples.
+The files in this folder represent the basic examples.
 There is a generic LinkedList class along with tests for that class.
-In addition, the SwapValuesTests class has a test demonstrating the swap values method.
+In addition, the SwapValuesTests class demonstrates the swap values method.